 Indeed, alongside a rich written record of human medical therapies, there is also a great commitment to caring for agricultural animals to improve their health and production.
-Interestingly, this application continues today, where people in modern times are applying Chinese medicine treatment to domesticated animals to manage fertility and support postpartum issues such as mastitis.
+Interestingly, this application continues today, where people in modern times are applying acupuncture and Chinese medicine treatment to domesticated animals to manage fertility and support postpartum issues such as mastitis.

 So what does the traditional view say about lactation?
 How are these principles applied to humans in modern times?